Finding the right clothing manufacturers for your apparel brand is quite easy.

 Here are a few important questions to consider for your email:

-- What is your smallest order quantity?– Also referred to as an MOQ, clothing manufacturers for small orders or small batch clothing manufacturers you want to make sure their smallest amount is manageable for you and that you can afford them.
+- What is your smallest order quantity?– Also referred to as an MOQ, clothing manufacturers for small orders or small batch and plus size clothing manufacturers you want to make sure their smallest amount is manageable for you and that you can afford them.
 This smallest order quantity can vary wildly depending on the product and material availability the supplier so it’s important to ask upfront.

 - What is your sample pricing?– You’ll likely want samples to examine before making a full order.
 Sample pricing varies, depending on the product and supplier.
 Some suppliers that receive many requests may change the full retail pricing, others will offer you samples at a cheap rate, and some may even send you samples for free.

 - What is your production pricing?– One of the most important questions is how much your products will cost.
 You’ll probably wan’t to ask for pricing for several quantities to get logic of if and how they do cheap pricing at higher quantity levels.

 - What is your lead time?– Knowing how long it will take to produce your order is an important concern and depending on your exact business, time can be critical.

 - What are your payment terms?– Many suppliers will require new businesses to pay for the full order advance.
 This is important to know since inventory is a major cost for e-commerce startups.
 You may want to also ask if they provide payment terms on future orders.